SwallowKOR/cachyos-waydroid-gamemode/README.md

 # cachyos-utils
 Utility scripts for CachyOS

-But now, there is only the Waydroid.
+But now, there is only the Waydroid scripts.

 ## How to use Waydroid on GameMode